 If you’re sure a handheld is a right choice, here are some things to look for:

 - Corded or Cordless.
-Most handheld vacuum cleaners have a cordless design.
+Most options are cordless handheld vacuum cleaners.
 They run on battery power, which is great for mobility and convenience, but means they usually only last 10-20 minutes before needing to be recharged.
 Vacuums with a cord are less manoeuvrable, but are often more powerful and run for as long as you need them.
 If you’ve decide to get a cordless model, you may also want to read our guide to the best cordless vacuums for pet hair.

 - Battery Life.
 If you decide to get a cordless, the battery run-time is one of the most important considerations.
 Handhelds tend to have short run-times, so they are often only suitable for spot cleaning.